mathesar-foundation/mathesar-wiki/docs/design/specs/add-formula-column.md

 # Formula Columns

+!!! danger "Danger"
-> This spec is a starting point and has not been reviewed from an engineering or product perspective.
+    This spec is a starting point and has not been reviewed from an engineering or product perspective.
 It will be updated when we are ready to start implementing this.
-{.is-danger}

 ## Context